Phone: 973-669-5301 x31583

 About Ms. Sande

 Ms. Sande is thrilled to be part of the West Orange Public School Community!
-2019 will mark Ms. Sande's 4th year in the district.
-While at West Orange High School, Ms. Sande has established three dance class levels at WOHS and wrote curriculm for each course.
+2020 will mark Ms. Sande's 5th year in the district.
+While at West Orange High School, Ms. Sande has established the dance program, written curriculm for each course, and served as part of the Secondary level Educational Technology team known as "Spark."
 In the fall of 2017, she presented at the National Dance Education Organization's annual conference in San Antonio Texas.

 Before joining the WOHS Team, she was the founding dance educator and founding staff member of Citizens of the World Charter Schools in New York.
 In her first year of teaching, Ms. Sande was part of the team that opened two separate schools in Crown Heights and Williamsburg.
 She worked between both schools during week, building two separate dance programs that are still running strong.
 The following two years, Ms. Sande taught full time at the Williamsburg site, developing a successive dance curriculum for Kindergarten through Third grade guided by New York City's Dance Blueprint Standards and the National Core Arts Standards.
 During her time at Citizens, she also completed the week long Little Flower Yoga Teacher Training Workshop, which certified her through the Yoga Alliance to teach Yoga to children and teenagers.